-We are looking for children's social workers and team managers to join our teams across the county.
+We are looking for children's social workers to join our teams across the county.

 Thank you for your interest in our current vacancies.

-Our children’s social care service is a friendly and welcoming team to work for, and we are excited to be offering the opportunity for team managers and social workers to join us in our different teams across North Yorkshire.
+Our children’s social care service is a friendly and welcoming team to work for, and we are excited to be offering the opportunity for social workers to join us in our different teams across North Yorkshire.

 Working as a children’s social worker and team manager for North Yorkshire County Council

 At North Yorkshire County Council we pride ourselves on our dedicated and skilled workforce within our children’s social work service.
-Working as a Social Worker or Team Manager within our service means you will have access to excellent technology resources, allowing you to work from a number of bases.
+Working as a social worker within our service means you will have access to excellent technology resources, allowing you to work from a number of bases.
 You will have the opportunity to take part in various inspirational training opportunities and continuous professional development throughout your role.
 Our service caseload is a lot lower than national average, which means the workload is not excessive and all of our cases are allocated.
-All of our social work teams also have retained admin staff providing both Social Workers and Team Managers support across their caseload.
+All of our social work teams also have retained admin staff providing Social Workers across their caseload.

 In the recent health check survey staff reported: